merenlab/anvio.org/vocabulary/index.md

 The number of SCGs will decrease with decreasing resolutions of taxonomy.
 For instance, the number of SCGs across a set of genomes that belong to the same phylum will typically be much smaller than the number of SCGs across a set of genomes that belong to a same genus within that phylum, and so on.
 At the domain level there exists a small set of ribosomal proteins that are both core and single-copy across a very large number of genomes that span eukarya, archaea, and bacteria and lead to [comprehensive analyses](https://www.nature.com/articles/nmicrobiol201648) of the tree of life through phylogenomics.

+### Hidden Markov Models (HMMs)

+Let’s say, **weather_states = [rainy, sunny]** and

+population_**mood = [sad, happy**]

+A [Markov model](https://web.stanford.edu/~jurafsky/slp3/A.pdf) allows us to predict/describe a future state, given the knowledge of [current state](https://web.stanford.edu/~jurafsky/slp3/A.pdf) **(observation)** in the sequence.
+The past state is not important in predicting the future outcome.
+To summarize, the system state at a given time point [“t+1”](https://reader.elsevier.com/reader/sd/pii/S000437029800023X?token=79509CC161F6A21DD71D5B2C02D3E7A3C6D2AC8EBB6D10B37EC4E063A4F21931F2C8F3204F4EFF5E89610ED5280FAF64&originRegion=us-east-1&originCreation=20220306193035) is dependent upon the state at time point “t”.
+The idea is analogous to predicting tomorrow’s weather based on your knowledge of today’s weather, but yesterday’s weather is not that important.
+If you want to think in terms of networks, the states represent the nodes and the probabilities between the states -aka “transition probabilities” - would be the edges.

+**So, what is Hidden Markov Model?**

+Simply put, Hidden Markov Model (HMM) is the Markov model where the **[states are hidden or not directly unobservable](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2766791/pdf/CG-10-402.pdf)**.
+Let’s say, in an unusual scenario in an unusual town, you have access to population mood - but no access to their weather data (hidden).
+Per HMM, you would utilize the sequence of population mood (sad, happy), to predict the weather sequence (rainy, sunny), without even stepping a foot in that town.
+This idea (apologies for this level of oversimplification) is widely used in fields such as [speech recognition](https://web.ece.ucsb.edu/Faculty/Rabiner/ece259/Reprints/tutorial%20on%20hmm%20and%20applications.pdf), [bioinformatics](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2766791/pdf/CG-10-402.pdf) and artificial intelligence.

+**So, what does it have to do with Biology then?**

+The HMMs can be applied for protein structure recognition, gene finding and multiple sequence alignment.
+These models could range in [terms of priori complexity and biological knowledge](http://www2.cs.uh.edu/~ceick/ML/HMM_in_BI.pdf), but play a solid role in deciphering the unknown from large swaths of sequence data.

+**So, what does [Anvi’o](https://pubmed.ncbi.nlm.nih.gov/26500826/) has to do with Hidden Markov Models?**

+Running ***“anvi-run-hmms”*** on your contig database allows to estimate single-copy core genes (SCGs) in your contig database.
+Since SCGs are phylogenetically conserved, they are good candidates to measure the [completeness of genomes](https://pubmed.ncbi.nlm.nih.gov/26500826/).
+Anvi’o comes with HMMs for Bacterial, Archea as well as Ribosomal RNA genes.

+ ### Completion
 {:data-tags="completion,completeness"}
 ### Completion